bphenriques-interview-challenges/employee-shift-api-challenge/k8s/README.md

 # Deployment to K8S

-Follows my experiment on deploying this manually in the local K8S cluster.
-This is usually provided by SRE so this is good experiment.
-It is already possible to deploy the docker image in the root of the project using the `run` docker-compose target, however it does not take advantage of the health probes used in K8S.
+Follows a guide on how to deploy the application on a local Kubernetes cluster.

 # Requirements

 - A running local Kubernetes cluster.
 If you are using macOS follow this [guide](https://docs.docker.com/docker-for-mac/#kubernetes).
-- The docker image `bphenriques/employee-shifts-api:latest` but be present in your docker registry.
+- The docker image `bphenriques/employee-shifts-api:0.9.0` but be present in your docker registry.

 # Deploying